jarmokivekas/sewing/source/rain-poncho/rain-poncho.md

 - front-right and back-right closures need to match when wearing as a poncho
 - front-right and front-left closures need to match when using in long-bag configuration

-## Size

-At least 200 x 145 cm.
-For long people maybe closer to 250 x 150 cm.
-A 210 - 215 cm length will drape roughly down to the knees when worn without a backpak.
-Wearing a backpak under the poncho will eat up some of the length.

-One option for a longer poncho would also be to make the rear section longer than the front section.
-This way the backpak can take some of the length without issues.
-A longer rear section will also probably not bother too much while walking even if you're not wearing a backpack, making the hem drape down lower.

-My circumference around the upper arms and chest is 140cm.
-So the bodybag configuration is a squeeze, especially with a sleeping bag.
-The head end of the bag should be able to be left slightly open, similar to a backless camping quilt, to make space for the shoulders.
-The leg end of the bag can be fully closed to make a foot box.